markvgo/rooAngular/README.md

 ### Overview ###

-There is current no Roo plugin to generate an Angular SPA so this is an attempt to do that.
+There is currently no Roo plugin to generate an Angular SPA so this is an attempt to do that.

 Spring do have an outstanding request so it may happen: https://jira.spring.io/browse/ROO-3459

 This plugin uses Bootstrap for the CSS and Sass to generated that CSS.
-It uses a number of Angular addon which a installed using Bower
+It uses a number of Angular addons which are installed using Bower

 ## Prerequiste ##